 Portrait of Erasmus by Hans Holbein the Younger, 1523

-St. Mary Magdalene at her writing desk , first half of the 16th century
+St. Mary Magdalene , first half of the 16th century

 Portrait of Sir Thomas Godsalve and his son John (detail ) by Hans Holbein the Younger, 1528